-Demographic Economic Data Extraction API Tool
+Demographic Economic Data Extraction (DEDE) API Tools

-Benefits from using DEDE include the ability to setup custom data extraction (geographic code lists and subject matter code lists) that can be re-used and completely controlled by the user.
+DEDE includes the ability to setup custom data extraction (geographic code lists and subject matter code lists) that can be re-used and completely controlled by the user.
 Downloaded data may be saved as XLS, CSV, or dBase (.dbf) files that can be converted to other formats.
 Use the data with your preferred statistical analysis software.
 The dBase structure lends itself to easy merger of multi-sourced subject matter data for the same geography (e.g., Census 2010 and ACS 2012).
 The dBase structure also enables easy integration of subject matter data into corresponding shapefiles.

 DEDE makes use of Application Programming Interface (API) operations that enable downloading data directly from servers.
 As a result, the data extraction application makes little use of locally stored data.
 An Internet connection is required for most applications.

 DEDE is a batch-oriented application that makes use of a nominal user interface.
 The follow topics review DEDE operations focused on block group level data extraction.

 Click graphic for larger view.
 See pointer in grid at cell showing total population (item B01001_001E from ACS 2012 5 year estimates) of 1,510 for Census 2010 block group 51510200812.
 See subject matter and GEOID codes in lists at left.
 These lists were populated by reading the geocodes file and items file shown above the grid.
 Export data in the grid using File>SaveAs operation.

 Illustration Application Area -- Alexandria, VA

 Alexandria, VA bold boundary, Census 2010 block groups black boundary and Census 2000 BGs red boundary.
 Labels show Census 2010 BGs.

 Click graphic for larger view.
 View developed using CV XE GIS.
 Integrate DEDE extracted data into block group shapefiles, as shown above, to create thematic/pattern maps.